caktux/eris/docs/API.md

 "addlink" (linkID) (main) (type) (content) (datamodel.json) (UIstructural)

-These fields correspond to the fields listed in the `Structure.md` file
+These fields correspond to the fields listed in the `Structure.md` file.

 *Note* `linkID` is determined in the c3D layer, not in the ethereum layer.
 It is the responsibility of the c3D client to avoid collisions.
 If a duplicate `linkID` is sent to the contract, the contract will simply not accept it.
 A handy trick is add 0 to the end of the `linkID` just to ensure there are at least 16 slots separating linked list entries which is more then sufficient.